 Introduction

 WRC-27 Agenda Item 1.7 considers studies on sharing and compatibility and develop technical conditions for the use of International Mobile Telecommunications (IMT) in the frequency bands 4 400-4 800 MHz, 7 125-8 400 MHz (or parts thereof), and 14.8-15.35 GHz taking into account existing primary services operating in these, and adjacent, frequency bands, in accordance with Resolution 256 (WRC-23).
-This contribution proposes a draft reply liaison statement to WP 5D with relevant technical information of fixed systems operating in the fixed service frequency bands 4 400-4 800 MHz, 7 125-8 400 MHz, and 14.8-15.35 GHz.
+This contribution proposes a draft reply liaison statement to WP 5D with relevant technical information of fixed systems operating in-bands or adjacent bands, as appropriate, to the proposed frequency bands under WRC-27 AI 1.7.

 Attachment: 1